Geometric presentations of Lie groups and their Dehn functions: Gradings and tameness conditions

-\begin{defn} If $G$ is a triangulable Lie group with Lie algebra $\g$, define its {\bf exponential radical} $G^\infty$ as the intersection of its descending central series (so that its Lie algebra is equal to $\g^\infty$). \end{defn}
+\begin{defn} If $G$ is a triangulable Lie group with Lie algebra $\g$, define its {\bf exponential radical} $G^\infty$ as the intersection of its lower central series (so that its Lie algebra is equal to $\g^\infty$). \end{defn}

 We need to recall the notion of Cartan grading of a Lie algebra, which is used in \S\ref{prex} and \S\ref{s_sce}.
 Let $\mk{n}$ is a nilpotent Lie algebra; denote by $\mk{n}^\vee$ the space of homomorphisms from $\mk{n}$ to $K$ (that is, the linear dual of $\mk{n}/[\mk{n},\mk{n}]$).